fhiso/legacy-format/data-model.md

 ### SUBM   {#SUBM}

-An individual or organization who contributes genealogical data to a file or transfers it to someone else.
+Submitter: an individual or organization who contributes genealogical data to a file or transfers it to someone else.

 Contexts
 :   .`[SUBM]`